-The nozzle tag must fit on the dispenser fueling nozzle and provide a match with the filler neck rings being used on the various vehicles and equipment.
-When the nozzle is inserted into the vehicles fuel tank filler neck, the nozzle tag must be within two inches of the filler neck ring, preferably closer or touching, and the two devices should be parallel to each other.
-This alignment has to be correct to initiate a fueling transaction.
+The PHT must fit on the dispenser fueling nozzle and provide a match with the filler neck rings being used on the various vehicles and equipment.
+When the nozzle is inserted into the vehicle's fuel tank filler neck, the PHT must be within two inches of the filler neck ring, preferably closer or touching, and the two devices should be parallel to each other.
+This alignment must be correct to initiate a fueling transaction.
 Being within 2 inches on one side and 3 inches on another side will not initiate communications.
-The nozzle tag is programmed with a hose number corresponding to a specific product and will mark the transaction with the hose number and corresponding product pumped.

-The nozzle tag has no wire connections up the fueling hose to the fuel dispenser and is therefore totally independent.
+The PHT has no wire connections up the fueling hose to the fuel dispenser and is therefore totally independent.
 Nozzle tags should be secured to fueling nozzles by placing a clamp around the nozzle tag as shown in Figure 6.